 The main advantage of WordPress over a static HTML site is that the look of a site run on WordPress is all managed in the dashboard, any changes to the theme or sidebar widgets only need to be done once, unlike a static site that would require every page to be manually edited one-by-one.

-WordPress was designed to be used as a blog, and typically a blog shows the latest blog posts on the main page in chronological order, this is called the “loop”.
+WordPress is designed to be used as a blog, and typically a blog shows the latest blog posts on the main page in chronological order, this is called the “loop”.
 But you can also add pages that are not included in the loop.
 One of these pages can be set as the front of the blog or website to appear as a standard website instead of a blog.
 The actual blog posts can be shown on a different page of your choice.
 The advantage here brings us full circle to the beginning of this post and that is having a website with static content on the front with a WordPress blog that looks exactly the same.
 This is accomplished without the time constructing a static HTML site and trying to match a WordPress theme to it.

 So I said I will tell of the pros and cons and so far no cons.
 There can be some issues that come up with using WordPress and that is keeping up with the constant updates that come out.
 When new updates come out upgrading can be a hassle at times and some plugins may not work with new versions.
 My advice is to keep plugins to a minimum to reduce the chances of both they’re no longer working and also conflicting with other plugins.